-- Standard Conditions: Conditions of use that will be applied to all permits - o Special Conditions: Conditions of use that are asset-specific which will be applied to all permits for use of those assets accordingly

-- Special Guidance: Certain assets carry special guidance provisions which are preferred or best practices when utilizing an asset for commercial purposes.
+- Standard Conditions: Conditions of use that will be applied to all permits - Special Conditions: Conditions of use that are asset-specific which will be applied to all permits for use of those assets accordingly - Special Guidance: Certain assets carry special guidance provisions which are preferred or best practices when utilizing an asset for commercial purposes.
 While these provisions should be followed as closely as possible, it is understood that there may be some need for flexibility/deviations on occasion.
 This is why special guidance is distinguished from conditions of approval which are generally interpreted to be inflexible. - Maximum Group Size: The maximum number of people allowed in a commercial use group for each asset.
-The maximum group size includes clients plus guides. - Survey respondents indicated that managing group sizes was their top management priority. - o The maximum group sizes in the draft Plan were derived from the survey results and public input in which respondents indicated their preferred group size for each asset.
-A weighted average calculation was applied to arrive at a single number for each asset, as the results from the survey did not indicate a clear, majority preference for any asset.
-An explanation of the weighted average calculation is provided in Appendix A of Plan. - Staff also compared the resultant maximum group size from public input to USFS maximum group sizes in their Commercial Use Allocation on Sitka Area Trails and Roads Environmental Assessment (2019) to create as much alignment as possible. - Generally, resultant maximum group sizes from the survey matched USFS allocations closely.
+The maximum group size includes clients plus guides. - Survey respondents indicated that managing group sizes was their top management priority. - The maximum group sizes in the draft Plan were informed by survey results and public input in which respondents indicated their preferred group size for each asset. - Staff also compared the resultant maximum group size from public input to USFS maximum group sizes in their Commercial Use Allocation on Sitka Area Trails and Roads Environmental Assessment (2019) to create as much alignment as possible. - Generally, resultant maximum group sizes from the survey matched USFS allocations closely.
 A minor adjustment was made to Indian River Trail, as the survey results indicated a preferred maximum group size of 7 compared to USFS 8; the draft Use Plan aligned to the USFS group size of 8. - However, there was one significant deviation Thimbleberry/Heart Lake trail.
 The USFS maximum group size is 15; our survey respondents preferred a significantly lower number of 7.
 Many public comments were received both through this process and through the Tourism Task Force process that this trail is of particular concern and importance to the community, and that current group sizes were too large.
-The draft Use Plan used the preferred maximum of 7 resulting from recent public input. - The draft Use Plan includes a provision that exceptions from Use Plan limits may be granted to permit holders who have existing permits for joint-jurisdictional assets where there is conflict in regulations between management agencies. - Maximum Groups per Week: The maximum total number of commercial client groups allowed per week for each asset. - Survey respondents indicated that managing the number of groups per day at given recreational assets was their second highest management priority.
+The draft Use Plan used the preferred maximum of 8 resulting from public/Committee input. - The Parks & Recreation Committee adjusted some maximize group sizes to normalize limits across asset types (i.e. trails, water accesses, remote areas, etc.) where possible. - Maximum Groups per Week: The maximum total number of commercial client groups allowed per week for each asset. - Survey results indicated that managing the number of groups per day at recreational assets was their second highest management priority.